HOODOO

 Valmor's top-selling products included Sweet Georgia Brown and, eventually, Madame Jones hair pomades, when the Madam Jones Co. line was folded into the Valmor line.
 King Novelty's line included typical hoodoo curios such as John the Conqueror roots and Black Cat incense.
 But in actuality, the Valmor and the King Novelty lines overlapped considerably.
 The same address was used for both companies and each one's catalogue carried many pages of ads for the other's line of goods.
 Neumann also mingled cosmetics with folk magic, resulting in beauty products packaged and marketed as quasi-spiritual supplies (e.g. Lucky Brown cosmetics and Lucky Mo-Jo Good Luck perfume).

-Some major competitors to King/Valmor were the Lucky Heart company of Memphis, owned by the Shapiro family, which likewise sold a mixed line of spiritual supplies and cosmetics and still exists as a cosmetics company, the Hi-Hat Co. of Memphis (cosmetics, foods, curios, medicines); the Lucky Mon-Gol Co. of Memphis (spiritual supplies); the R. C. Strong Company (spiritual supplies); the O & B Supply Co. of Chicago (cosmetics, candles, and spiritual supplies); Beatty's Products Co. of Minneola N.Y (spiritual supplies); Fulton Religious Supply of New York (books and spiritual goods; still in business); Religious Novelty Co. of New York City (spiritual supplies); Murray's Products of Chicago (cosmetics); La Clyde Co. (herb-based patent medicines and herb-based spiritual supplies); the Dorene Publishing Co. of Texas (occult books and pamphlets; still in business); and Clover Horn of Baltimore, owned by the Menke family (spiritual supplies, condiments, household cleaning products; still in business as a spiritual supplies company).
-This list of 1920s - 1950s manufacturers, distributors, and suppliers is only partial -- i could easily add another dozen companies.
-I have many catalogues from these companies dating from the 1920s - 1950s and with only one exception (R. C. Strong), the outfits that sold spiritual supplies such as herbs, candles, oils, powders, and minerals also sold books.
+Some major competitors to King/Valmor were the Lucky Heart Cosmetics Company< company of Memphis, owned by the Shapiro family of Jewish American chemists who likewise sold a mixed line of spiritual goods and cosmetics and still exists as a cosmetics company, the Hi-Hat Co. of Memphis (cosmetics, foods, curios, medicines); the Lucky Mon-Gol Co. of Memphis (spiritual supplies), also owned by the Shapiros; The Oracle Craftsmen of New York City, New York, owned by "The Mysterious Mr. Young," a Jewish American chemist and author; the R. C. Strong Company (spiritual supplies); the O & B Supply Co. of Chicago (cosmetics, candles, and spiritual supplies); Beatty's Products Co. of Minneola N.Y (spiritual supplies); Fulton Religious Supply of New York (books and spiritual goods; still in business); Religious Novelty Co. of New York City (spiritual supplies); Murray's Products of Chicago (cosmetics); Guidance House in New York City, New York (books and pamphlets on plus occult goods and spiritual supplies) owned by the Jewish American author Sydney J. R. Steiner, a.k.a.
+Mikhail Strabo ; La Clyde Co. (herb-based patent medicines and herb-based spiritual supplies); the Dorene Publishing Co. of Texas (occult books and pamphlets; still in business), owned by the Jewish American Kaye / Spitalnik family; and the The Clover Horn Company of Baltimore, Maryland, founded by the Jewish American chemist Marcus Menke (spiritual supplies, condiments, household cleaning products; still in business as a spiritual supplies company).
+This list of 1920s - 1960s manufacturers, distributors, and suppliers of spiritual supplies is only partial -- i could easily add another dozen companies.
+I have many catalogues from these companies dating from the 1920s - 1950s and with only one exception (R. C. Strong), the outfits that sold spiritual supplies such as herbs, candles, oils, powders herbs and minerals also sold books.

 Now, let me digress for a moment about this newspaper: Despite the place-name "Chicago" in the title, The Chicago Defender was in every sense of the term a national newspaper along the lines of USA Today.
 It carried regular weekly columns on the social doings in the black communities of Atlanta, New Orleans, Berkeley and Oakland, Los Angeles, Birmingham, Memphis, and other large cities.
 These columns told of church suppers, local philanthropies, and the visits of prominent African-American lecturers and entertainers to each town.
 In sum, then, advertisements in the Chicago Defender were NATIONAL ads, and they were definitely seen in the South.